Last Updated on

 Imagine if you had to use your old high school photo for your business headshot.

-Remember that perm you spent hours teasing (and Aqua Net-ting?)
+Remember that perm you spent hours teasing?
 Your super-big hair would be showcased on your LinkedIn profile.

 That cool mullet you sported, paired with your Metallica t-shirt?
 Yup.
 That’s what readers would see when they clicked over to your “about” page.

-Although we’d never throw an old picture of us online, we routinely keep old, bad content on our sites.
+Although we’d never throw an old picture of us online, we routinely keep old, subpar content on our sites.

 You know, those posts we wrote when we just started blogging.